PPPDUD/MiniGuinea/README.md

 | Ghostery  | Read your browsing history, block content on any page       | 49.8MB       | GPLv3        | Donations | Yes |********

 *Ghostery appears to be injecting its own script here.
 More information is needed.

+**This tracker appears to be capable of evading MiniGuinea in some situations.
+Research is underway.

 # Known issues
 On MiniGuinea v0.1, there is a missing icon file which makes installation impossible.
 Starting with MiniGuinea v0.2, all of the icon files are in place.